arhohuttunen/coding-revolution/content/post/spring-boot-unit-testing/index.md

 title: Spring Boot Unit Testing
 date: 2021-04-05
 author: Arho Huttunen
-summary: Learn how to write unite tests for Spring Boot applications.
+summary: Learn how to write unit tests for Spring Boot applications.
 Learn the technical details necessary to write good unit tests.
 categories:
   - Testing
 tags:
   - Clean code
   - JUnit 5
   - Spring
+image:
+  focal_point: center
 ---

 In this article, we will learn how to write unit tests for our Spring Boot applications.
 Most importantly, we will look at the technical details necessary to write good unit tests.